 Cinema 4D Tutorial: Three Ways to Create Pixel Art

 When it comes to pixel art, what can you think of?
-Minecraft?
+Minecraft pixel art?
 The pixel art can be said to be enduring and is loved by many people.
 So how do you convert a 3D model into a pixel art?
-Today's Cinema 4D tutorial introduces three methods for creating pixel art.
+The best CPU & GPU render farm service provider, Fox Renderfarm, will share with you how to use Cinema 4D to create pixel art with three methods.

 Create a new cube and reduce its size.
 Of course, this cube can also be a ball or other shape (depending on the shape you want):